DEPARTMENT OF BOTANY

 The Harriman Expedition

 When Edward Harriman turned his 1899 family vacation into a two month foray into Alaska, he had no idea that the venture would result in the discovery of nine completely new species of algae and 240 species of plants.
-Harriman and his family, accompanied by 126 researchers, traveled to Alaska aboard the S.S.
+Harriman and his family, accompanied by 126 people, traveled to Alaska aboard the S.S.
 George W. Elder.
 Harriman’s initial reasons for inviting people outside of his family are unknown, but the work of the many researchers resulted in vast amounts of valuable scientific data, including the discovery of a new glacier and an array of floral and faunal specimens.

 Harriman funded the entire expedition and chose researchers with diverse scientific backgrounds in order to collaborate on all fields of plant, animal, and earth science.
 After the expedition had ended, the scientists published a 13 volume document called The Reports.
 De Alton Saunders and Frederick Coville—the main botanists on the expedition—wrote Volume V of The Reports, entitled Cryptogamic Botany.
 The volume listed every species of fungi, lichen, algae, moss, sphagnum, liverwort, and fern that they had found in Alaska.
 Even though The Reports was the most comprehensive book on Alaskan botany at the time, the expedition was merely an investigation and was by no means a complete survey of Alaskan plant life.